Squekky/squekky-bot/README.md

 Set your timezone using GMT/UTC offsets

 * **timefor** [user]
-heck the current time for a specific user, or yourself if no user is provided
+Check the current time for a specific user, or yourself if no user is provided